-The chair of the Audit Committee is Mr. Carroll.
+The chair of the Audit Committee is currently Mr. Carroll.

 All members of the Audit Committee are financially literate - they have the ability to read and understand a company's financial statements, including its balance sheet, income statement and cash flow statement.
 Mr. Carroll is a Certified Public Accountant with over 40 years of financial management experience, including mostly with publicly listed mining companies.
 He previously served as chair of the audit committee and was the designated financial expert of Centenario Copper Corporation between 2006 and 2009.
 He has the requisite education and professional experience in accounting to meet the criteria of an "audit committee financial expert" under the Sarbanes-Oxley Act of 2002.
 Ms. Maki, also a member of the Audit Committee, is similarly considered an audit committee financial expert based on her professional experience and education.
+Ms. Maki will assume the role of Chair of the Audit Committee following Mr. Carroll's retirement from our Board.

-The Audit Committee assists the Board in its oversight functions as they relate to the integrity of our financial statements and accounting processes, and to the independent auditor qualifications and independence.
+The Audit Committee assists the Board in its oversight functions as they relate to the quality and integrity of our financial statements and accounting processes, the independent auditor qualifications and independence, management's responsibility for assessing the effectiveness of internal controls, and the Company's compliance with legal and regulatory requirements in connection with financial and accounting matters.
 In this regard, the Audit Committee has primary responsibility for our financial reporting, accounting systems and internal controls.
-The Audit Committee Charter was updated in May 2021.
+The Audit Committee Charter was updated in February 2022.